MartinStokholm/NGK_Repo/jour3/handin/webServerExercise.md

 Well the client can simply be launced with a browser like Mozilla firefox, and the server program can be build by running the following command:

 Important to notice, in the NGK folder, there are other libraries that the restinino is dependend on.
 Thesse must be build before trying to build a project in the sample folder.
-In the handin zip file however, everything has been build already so this should work.
+In the ngk_handin zip file however, everything has been build already so this should work.

 ![buildServer](img/building_server.png)